 From the 1880s until the end of World War 1, manganese dioxide was the most commonly used decolorizer in glassmaking.
 However, its use began to decline for several reasons.
 Primarily, manganese dioxide was not as effective as other chemical decolorizers, especially in the open continuous glass tanks used by the increasingly dominant bottle-making machines.

 Misconceptions About the Switch from Manganese Dioxide

-It is often noted in the literature that the reason for the switch from manganese dioxide to other decolorants was due to the cut-off of German imports to the U.S. during WW1.
-Although all imports from Germany (and Europe in general) were greatly constricted during this time, Germany was not a significant source of manganese for the U.S., providing only 2% of the imported manganese supplies in 1910 just prior to the war (Kendrick 1964; Lockhart 2006b).
-It should be noted that occasional manganese dioxide decolorized bottles may date as early as the 1820s or as late as the 1930s, although the large majority of bottles made with manganese decolorized glass were made between about 1890 and 1920.
+It is often noted in literature that the switch from manganese dioxide to other decolorants was due to the cut-off of German imports to the U.S. during WW1.
+However, this belief is unfounded.
+In reality, Germany was not a significant source of manganese for the U.S., providing only 2% of the imported manganese supplies in 1910.
+The decline in manganese dioxide use was primarily due to its inefficiency compared to other chemical decolorizers.

 Dating Manganese Dioxide Decolorized Bottles